 The new strategy for non-attendance to automatic fire alarms at commercial premises between the hours of 8am and 6pm has improved station productivity and reduced costs of calling out on-call firefighters by £12,035 since implementation in April 2020.
-In addition to this we have also seen 98 hours of wholetime firefighters time saved on this initiative which is better spent on training and prevention activity.
+In addition to this we have also seen 98 hours of wholetime firefighters' time saved on this initiative that is better spent on training and prevention activity.
+The figures above are for the Service as a whole.

-Year to date performance against our response standards is on track.
+The year to date performance against our response standards is on track for all incident types.